xcore/sw_avb/app_simple_avb_demo/doc_quickstart/quickstart.rst

 press the **Remote** button on all development boards.
 All active streams will be disconnected.

-A third party 1722.1 Controller application running on a PC, for example, can then be used to make and break connections between the endpoints.
+A third party 1722.1 Controller application running on a PC, for example, can then be used to connect and disconnect streams between the endpoints.

 Next Steps
 ----------